krry/atmanaut.me/content/posts/forest-an-organic-social-network-design.md

 draft: true

 ---
 As the literal pillars of the most expansive, vibrant, land-based communities on the planet, trees know a thing or two about social networking.
 Thanks to the pioneering work of a few biologists, we are beginning to understand their methods for _thrival_ and the values behind them.
+How can we learn from the trees as we consolidate our now-decentralized distributed identities under the canopy of one global forest of humanity?

 ![📷🙏 Luis Del Río Camacho](/uploads/2019/:month/luis-del-rio-camacho-43059-unsplash.jpg)

+### In a single thumb tap the game changes drastically.

+Depending on the social network, the rules of engagement, the social mores and etiquette change drastically.

+* On Facebook you may have 5000 friends and can check in on their latest musings and experiences without interacting with a single one.
+It's okay to stalk, everyone does.
+But you don't want to get too personal, because, well, stalkers.
+So you craft a persona, the version of you that looks on the bright side, loves to travel, has the cutest little doggie-woggie, runs half-marathons.
+* On Twitter you can talk ~~to~~ at just about anyone on the planet but only in quips.
+Here you are only skin deep, and your skin is made of whatever Avenger suits are made of.
+As the superhero version of you, it is safe to bitch and whine, exalt and praise, hate and love, and scream and snark whatever strikes your (ego's) fancy.
+You might tweet at your best friend and a complete stranger in the same minute.
-Many of today's social networks impose new rules and offer new tools for social interaction.
-On Facebook you can have 5000 friends and check in on their latest musings and experiences without interacting with them.
-On Twitter you can talk ~~to~~ at just about anyone on the planet but only in quips.
-On Snapchat or Marco Polo, you can have disjointed but face-to-face conversations with any number of people, recording a video comic book one pane at a time.
-Reddit (_ethos link needed)_ allows you to be anonymous and group around interests, but enforces general courtesy and civility, while allowing ad hoc communities to define and post their own policies and self-moderate according to them.
-Path (R.I.P.) capped your network at 50, hoping to inspire more trust and encourage stronger connections or more personal interactions on their platform _(quote needed)_.
-On Google Plus, well, um, you had to use your real identity.
+* Marco Polo, you can have episodic but face-to-face conversations with any number of people, recording a video comic book one pane at a time.
+* Reddit imposes a system of [Reddiquette](https://www.reddit.com/wiki/reddiquette/ "Reddiquette") which allows us to be anonymous and group around interests, but enforces general courtesy and civility, while allowing ad hoc communities to define and post their own policies and self-moderate according to them.
+* Path (R.I.P.) capped your network at 50, hoping to inspire more trust and encourage stronger connections or more personal interactions on their platform.
+* On Google Plus, well, um, you had to use your real identity.
 These networks each have their own merits, pitfalls, vibes, and devotees.
 Some have generalized beyond human social patterns But none of them maps very well to how human beings tend to network and associate IRL.
 They don't mirror our natural inclinations.
 Rather, they manipulate and mutate our patterns of social interaction, leaving many of us thrilled and devastated at any given moment.

 ### An organic approach to social network design